Senior Research Professor

 Tel: +44 (0)1 865-282926 Fax: +44 (0)1 865 272595

-Kanti V. Mardia is presently Senior Research Professor, a position which has been specially created by the University of Leeds after the expiry of his position in 2000 as Chair of Applied Statistics which he held since 1973.
-Due to his initiative and efforts, the Centre of Statistical Bioinformatics (CoSB), Leeds, has been recently established and he is now appointed as its Adjunct Director (see also Centre of Statistical Bioinformatics); since 2012 he has a formal visiting Professorship (Adjunct Faculty) at the Indian Institute of Management, Ahmedabad, India, ranked 11 in the world: http://rankings.ft.com/exportranking/global-mba-rankings-2012/pdf
+Kanti V. Mardia is presently Senior Research Professor, a position which has been specially created by the University of Leeds after ending his position in 2000 as Chair of Applied Statistics which he held since 1973.
+He is also Visiting Professor in Oxford University from March 2013.

-Professor Mardia has been awarded the Wilks medal of 2013 by the American Statistical Society and the citation reads:
+Recently, he has been awarded the Wilks memorial medal by the American Statistical Society (in 2013) and the citation below for the award highlights his wide ranging and outstanding contributions:

 "For extensive work covering a wide span of applied and theoretical research, including seminal results in shape analysis, spatial statistics, multivariate analysis, directional data analysis and bioinformatics with special applications to geostatistics, image analysis and protein structure; for the international dissemination of statistical thought and innovative ideas through research publications, presentations, books, monographs, the establishment and running of annual research workshops and interdisciplinary centers; and for his insightful guidance of future generations of statisticians."